jc7344/PUI2016-Extra-Credit-Project-Proposal--LinkNYC-and-internet-access-disparity-in-New-York-City-Santia/introduction.md

 3)	Poverty (ACS 2009-2012 estimates) by census tract and LinkNYC locations (hopefully on GIS, by spatial join, buffer and proximity analysis)

-4)Mean income in the past 12 months(in 2014 inflation-adjusted dollars)-ACS 2009-2012 five year estimate
+4)Mean income in the past 12 months(in 2014 inflation-adjusted dollars)by census tract-ACS 2009-2012 five year estimate